 Jessica founded Preemptive Love Coalition with her husband Jeremy in 2007.
 She has long believed we should do more than just help refugees survive; we should empower them to reclaim their future.
 Today, Jessica leads our refugee empowerment program.
 In 2016, she spearheaded the launch of Preemptive Love’s Sisterhood Collective, bringing refugee-made soap, candles, and more to North America—and putting thousands of dollars into the hands of Iraq and Syrian women.

 JR serves as Preemptive Love Coalition’s Vice President, providing operational leadership and strategic plan implementation for the organization.
 JR comes to Preemptive Love Coalition following an 11 year tenure with AT&T in sales and sales leadership for retail and small business channels.
 JR has been a part of Preemptive Love Coalition from the beginning; embarking with Jeremy on the very first trip into Iraq which forever changed the trajectory of his life.
 He served on the Board of Directors from 2011 until leaving the board to join the team full time in 2015.
-When JR is not waging peace around the world with Preemptive Love, he can be found spending time with his wife and two kids, making/recording/mixing music, and occasionally playing a round of golf.
+When JR is not waging peace around the world with Preemptive Love, he can be found spending time with his wife and three kids, making/recording/mixing music, and occasionally playing a round of golf.

 Yemisi has over 25 years in Finance and Accounting, with experience overseeing Human Resources.
 She earned her Bachelor’s in Accounting from the University of Houston and her MBA from Pepperdine University.
 Yemisi has spent her life volunteering on numerous mission trips, mentoring at-risk kids, and looking out for the underdog.
 Her desire to align herself with an organization whose purpose mirrored her heart is what led her to Preemptive Love Coalition.
 In her spare time, Yemisi loves to rollerblade, try new recipes or create her own, and she’s been known to compete in Spartan obstacle course races a few times.

 After doing a two-week assignment for us, Ben just refused to leave.
 So we made him our communications director.
 Ben loves telling stories that cut through the narrative of fear and violence—stories that prove the world can be remade.
 He still doesn’t believe he gets to do this every day.
-Ben is also a husband, a dad, an occasional children’s book author, and an amateur brewer.
+Ben is also a husband, a dad, an occasional children’s book author, a runner, and an amateur brewer.